ben519/treezy/README.md

 - By default, `treedata` functions never modify their inputs by reference
 - `treedata` expects every node in a tree to include a `children[]` property
 - `treedata` always scans in depth-first search, pre-order
+- `treedata` expects every tree to have exactly one root node (at depth 0)
+- The parent of a root node is `null`

 ## API
 - **`contains(tree, options)`**